theRealAph/ScopeLocals/README.md

 Note that the `DBDriver` method looks identical.
 The difference is that the call to `get()` is invoking a method belonging to `ExtentLocal` not `ThreadLocal`.

+**The properties of immutability and locally-defined extent make it easier for a reader to reason about programs, in much the same way that declaring a field of a variable `final` does.
+The one-way nature of the channel from caller to callee makes it much easier to reason about the flow of data in a program.**

+** Also, in most cases an extent-local variable `x.get()` is as fast as a local variable `x`.
+This is true regardless of how far away `x.get()` is from the point that the extent-local variable `x` is bound. **

 ###  Rebinding of Extent-Local Variables